Steve Park: Personal life

-In late 2008, Park was married to longtime girlfriend, Jessica Skarpalezos at Sea Island, Georgia.
-On January 2, 2010, Park announced on his website the birth of his son Jayden Robert Park.

 Park became acquainted with Mariah Carey in high school through mutual friends as they both grew up in the same area.

-Park owns and operates a Batteries Plus Bulbs franchise in Mooresville, North Carolina.

-Park sold his Batteries Plus Bulbs franchise in Mooresville, North Carolina in September 2022.
+Park formerly owned and operated a Batteries Plus Bulbs franchise in Mooresville, North Carolina.
+He sold it in September 2022.

 Park was inducted into the Suffolk Sports Hall of Fame on Long Island in the Auto Racing Category with the Class of 2004.

+Park has one older brother, Daniel Bud "Danny" Park, who was born in Peoria, Illinois and grew up in Evansville, Indiana.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)